jlehikoinen/ScriptingInSwiftDemo/README.md

 ## Additional information

 * Scripts are missing all the constraints related things
-* Menu bar displays the active app name as "swift"
+* Menu bar displays the active app name as "swift" in GUI scripts
 * Scripts have been tested on 10.14 & 10.13